Sparse learned kernels for interpretable and efficient medical time series processing

 \section{Discussion}

-In this study, we proposed a novel architecture for medical signal processing, which maintains performance on par or exceeding deep learning methods, all while remaining interpretable and efficient.
-We demonstrated the efficacy of our approach using PPG artifact detection as a case study as well as single-lead atrial fibrillation detection.
+We proposed a lightweight architecture for medical signal processing, which maintains performance on par or exceeding deep learning methods, all while remaining interpretable and efficient.
+We demonstrated the efficacy of our approach using PPG artifact detection and single-lead ECG atrial fibrillation detection as case studies.
 For PPG artifact detection, our approach achieved near state-of-the-art performance on three benchmark datasets with several orders of magnitude fewer parameters than deep learning methods and showed better generalization to out-of-distribution data, as evident by the markedly improved performance in the most out-of-distribution task, the TROIKA dataset.
-This method's simplicity and interpretability allow for the inspection of the model's inner workings, providing insights into the contribution of each kernel to the overall signal quality assessment.
-Furthermore, our method demonstrates extremely low compute and memory demands, setting it apart from deep-learning-based approaches.
+SMoLK's simplicity and interpretability allow for the inspection of the model's inner workings, providing insights into the contribution of each kernel to the overall prediction.
+Our method demonstrates extremely low compute and memory demands, setting it apart from deep-learning-based approaches.
 This enables high-quality signal assessment on low-power wearable devices.

-Our results demonstrated that SMoLK can effectively capture relevant features for identifying good and poor-quality PPG signals, as well as provide a directly interpretable, lightweight, and performant classifier.
-The scaling behavior of our approach showed a power-law relationship between parameter count and test-set performance.
-Our analysis of the kernel importance revealed that larger kernels primarily contribute to the identification of poor-quality signal features, while smaller and medium-sized kernels capture normal PPG features.
-Furthermore, we demonstrate that our single-lead classifier is directly interpretable, correctly identifying defining features of arrhythmias.
+Our results demonstrated that SMoLK effectively captures relevant features for identifying good and poor-quality PPG signals, and provides a directly interpretable, lightweight, and performant classifier.
+Our analysis of kernel importance revealed that larger kernels primarily contribute to the identification of poor-quality signal features, while smaller and medium-sized kernels capture normal PPG features.
+We demonstrate that our single-lead ECG classifier is directly interpretable, correctly identifying defining features of arrhythmias.
 Importantly, our work demonstrates that for some complex tasks, simple and interpretable models can perform just as well as deep neural networks and are even preferable, in agreement with studies in other domains \cite{Rudin19}.

-Furthermore, we developed novel parameter reduction techniques to improve the compute-to-performance ratio, keeping in mind the low-power limitations of wearable devices.
-We demonstrated that we can remove over 22\% of parameters in large models and maintain above 98\% of the original performance on a PPG segmentation task.